-The Annual Meeting of Shareholders of Winnebago Industries, Inc. will be held on Tuesday, December 16, 2014, at 4:00 p.m., Central Standard Time, in Winnebago Industries' South Office Complex Theater, 605 West Crystal Lake Road, Forest City, Iowa, for the following purposes:
+The Annual Meeting of Shareholders of Winnebago Industries, Inc. will be held on Tuesday, December 15, 2015, at 4:00 p.m., Central Standard Time, in Winnebago Industries' South Office Complex Theater, 605 West Crystal Lake Road, Forest City, Iowa, for the following purposes:

-- 1. to elect two Class III directors to hold office for three-year terms; - 2. to provide advisory approval of executive compensation; - 3. to ratify the appointment of Deloitte & Touche LLP as our independent registered public accountant for the fiscal year ending August 29, 2015; and - 4. to transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.
+- 1. to elect three Class I directors to hold office for three-year terms and to elect one Class III director to serve the remainder of the three year term; - 2. to provide advisory approval of executive compensation; - 3. to ratify the appointment of Deloitte & Touche LLP as our independent registered public accountant for the fiscal year ending August 27, 2016; and - 4. to transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.

-The Board of Directors of the Company has fixed the close of business on October 14, 2014, as the record date for the determination of shareholders entitled to notice of and to vote at this meeting and at any and all adjournments thereof.
+The Board of Directors of the Company has fixed the close of business on October 13, 2015, as the record date for the determination of shareholders entitled to notice of and to vote at this meeting and at any and all adjournments thereof.